seanox/aspect-js/manual/en/reactive.md

 __Reactive is a substitute for another object and controls access to the original object.
-Even though Reactive and the object are independent instances, Reactive is tightly bound to the original object and yet decoupled.__
+Even though Reactive and the object are independent instances, Reactive is tightly bound to the original object but decoupled and thus logically separated.__

 ```javascript
 const objectA = {};